X-Men: Second Coming: Plot

 Three and a half miles away from San Francisco, the X-Club investigate an oil rig and discover a ticking timer.
-Suddenly it explodes and Cyclops is certain that the X-Men's jets, the Blackbirds, have been decimated.
+Suddenly, it explodes, and Cyclops is certain that the X-Men's jets, the Blackbirds, have been decimated.
 Donald Pierce is found standing amid the debris and rues that he will not live to witness the decimation of the mutant race.
 Cyclops eliminates him with an optic blast and alerts the X-Men to expect an attack.
 With no teleporters, no planes, and no Cerebra, Cyclops announces that they are trapped on Utopia.
 Meanwhile, the X-Club Science team are caught in a trap of their own as they recover from the oil rig explosion.
-Through a conversation between Dr. Nemesis and the others it is revealed that they are stranded just outside San Francisco and Utopia.
+They are stranded just outside San Francisco and Utopia.

-Suddenly an offshore explosion rocks Utopia, sending the X-Men reeling.
-When the X-Men gather near the Bay they find a massive dome of energy enveloping both San Francisco and Utopia.
-The X-Men quickly attempt to destroy the dome but to no avail.
+An offshore explosion rocks Utopia, sending the X-Men reeling.
+After gathering near the Bay, they find a massive dome of energy enveloping both San Francisco and Utopia.
+The X-Men quickly attempt to destroy the dome, to no avail.
 Namor appears and informs Cyclops that the energy dome also descends into the ocean floor making it in actuality a sphere.
 At the ruins of the oil rig the X-Club attempts to analyze and dispose of the sphere.
-After a detailed scientific explanation provided by Madison Jeffries, the X-Club find themselves face to face with the Avengers who are responding to the loss of San Francisco off the grid.
-Thor's efforts to bring down the sphere from the outside also prove futile, despite his persistence.
-In San Francisco Magma, Namor and Cyclops survey the damage caused by the sphere via jetpacks, meeting at the Golden Gate Bridge.
-At the bridge they observe a smaller silver sphere and conclude that it is powering the dome.
-The X-Men arrive.
+After a detailed scientific explanation provided by Madison Jeffries, the X-Club find themselves face to face with the Avengers.
+Thor's efforts to bring down the sphere from the outside also prove futile.
+In San Francisco, Magma, Namor and Cyclops survey the damage caused by the sphere, meeting at the Golden Gate Bridge.
+At the bridge, they observe a smaller silver sphere which turns out to be powering the dome.
 Under Cyclops's orders Iceman attacks the silver sphere only to be choked by a big metal arm.
 The other X-Men watch in horror as a legion of Nimrod type Sentinels begin to emerge.

 With an army of Nimrod model sentinels’ continuing to emerge from Bastion's time portal, a massive battle between the X-Men, their allies and Bastion's forces ensues.
-The X-Men emerge from this battle victorious but with several X-Men severely injured.
-Cyclops orders the strongest members of the X-Men to guard the portal while the injured are quickly ferried back to Utopia.
+The X-Men win this battle but with several members severely injured.
+Cyclops orders the strongest X-Men to guard the portal while the injured are quickly ferried back to Utopia.
 Bastion tells his minions that the host of Nimrod sentinels faced by the X-Men was only a scouting party.